Brighten up your garden and prepare for a more bountiful season with some practical and simple Spring Gardening tips.

 How to Design a Porch

-Last gardening advice comes from featured blogger Cindee in Texas, who writes at Restyled Junk.
+Last gardening advice comes from featured blogger Cindee in Texas, who used to write at Restyled Junk.
 She shows us how to just begin making a porch come together.
 Really, she made the porch in her rental home look fabulous with the right placement of a pair of vintage barn doors.
-Love them!

 3 Secrets to How to Design a Porch that You’ll Love